MostafaHirsi/FlutterFlowBank/README.md

 # FlutterFlowBank

 This is a Flutter app that onboards users to FlutterFlowBank.
 It's intended to be used with Android and iOS phones only.
 Before building and launching the application, please run ```flutter pub run build_runner build --delete-conflicting-outputs```.
 This will build all the generated dart models for serialization and mocks for the tests.
+Also, please ensure that you have Flutter 3.7.0 installed as that was the version used to build this app.

-To get started, connect your device and run ```flutter run --release```.
+Once you've got that out of the way, connect your device and run ```flutter run --release```.

 ## Screenshots